Pete Rose: Thirty-day suspension

 On April 30, 1988, during a home game against the New York Mets, with two out in the top of the ninth inning, Mookie Wilson hit what looked like a routine ground ball to shortstop Barry Larkin, but the throw to first base was wide and pulled first baseman Nick Esasky's foot off the bag.
-Umpire Dave Pallone did not immediately make the safe call and Esasky waited for the call instead of making a play at the plate, allowing Howard Johnson to score all the way from second base with what would turn out to be the game-winning run.
+Umpire Dave Pallone did not immediately make the safe call and Esasky waited for the call instead of making a play at the plate, allowing Howard Johnson to score from second base with what would turn out to be the game-winning run.
 Rose, visibly angry and animated, vehemently argued the call.
 Within seconds, the dispute escalated to the point where Rose forcefully pushed the umpire twice with his shoulder and forearm, knocking Pallone several feet backward.
 Pallone promptly ejected Rose, as touching an umpire is grounds for immediate ejection.
 Rose had to be forcibly restrained by his coaches as he came back at Pallone, claiming Pallone had initiated the physical contact.
 He can be seen in the footage of the incident pointing to his cheek, attempting to explain to umpire Eric Gregg that Pallone had poked him in the face.
 In his book, Pallone wrote an entire chapter on the incident and denied touching Rose, writing that NL personnel who investigated the incident later agreed with him.

 In the time it took to remove Rose, Cincinnati fans began showering the field with objects that included radios and cigarette lighters.
-Even though the inning was not over, all of the players retreated to the dugouts.
+Though the inning was not over, all of the players retreated to the dugouts.
 Reds' owner Marge Schott posted a message onto the electronic billboard, asking fans to stop throwing objects onto the field.
-After a fifteen-minute suspension of play, Pallone left the field and the game was completed with the remaining three umpires.
-NL president A. Bartlett Giamatti suspended Rose for thirty days, which as of remains the longest suspension levied against a manager for an on-field incident.
+After a 15-minute suspension of play, Pallone left the field and the game was completed with the remaining three umpires.
+NL president A. Bartlett Giamatti suspended Rose for 30 days, which as of remains the longest suspension levied against a manager for an on-field incident.
 He also fined Rose "a substantial amount" which was not disclosed.
 Giamatti said, "Such incidents are not business as usual and will not be allowed to become so."

-Giamatti also summoned Marty Brennaman and Joe Nuxhall, the Reds' on-air radio announcers, to his office in New York City and chastised them for inciting the fan response with "inflammatory and completely irresponsible remarks".
-Giamatti told Brennaman and Nuxhall, "There is no excuse for encouraging a situation where the physical safety and well-being of any individual is put significantly at risk.
+Giamatti also summoned Marty Brennaman and Joe Nuxhall, the Reds' on-air radio announcers, to his office in New York City and chastised them for inciting the fan response with "inflammatory and completely irresponsible remarks" about Pallone's qualifications.
+Giamatti said he was within his rights to summon Brennaman and Nuxhall because they worked for the Reds, not their flagship station WLW.
+He told them, "There is no excuse for encouraging a situation where the physical safety and well-being of any individual is put significantly at risk.
 Nothing justifies such unprofessional behavior."